N8-CIR-Bede/documentation/usage/index.rst

 Using Bede
 ==========

-Bede is running Red Hat Enterprise Linux 7 and access to its computational resources is mediated by the Slurm batch scheduler.
+Bede is running Red Hat Enterprise Linux 8 and access to its computational resources is mediated by the Slurm batch scheduler.

-.. include:: ../common/rhel8-status.rst

 Registering
 -----------